jhpyle/docassemble/_docs/api.md

    if the interview uses server-side encryption.
  - `action`: the name of the action you want to run.
  - `arguments` (optional): a [JSON] object in which the keys are argument names and the values are argument values.
+(If your request has the `application/json` content type, you do not need to convert the object to [JSON].)

 Responses on failure:
  - [403] "Access Denied" if the API key did not authenticate.